Identifying Retail Leasing Talent

 We are confident that this Greenfield Leasing Predictive Profile can be successfully applied to predict who would be successful in the front-end leasing or repositioning activity of a retail development.

-Assuming relevant education and experience with the lease document and nuance of the business are in hand, we can predict with 86% accuracy as to whether the individual has the wherewithal to be “high performing.”
+Assuming relevant education and experience with the lease document and the nuances of the business are in hand, we can predict with 86% accuracy whether the individual has the wherewithal to be “high performing.”

 3. Vice President Retail Leasing

-In this category, we identified approximately 20 distinct behavioral attributes that a successful Vice President Retail Leasing demonstrates to a higher degree than a successful Manager, Retail Leasing.
-The ‘Mean Score’ for these 20 distinct behavioral traits achieved by VP participants in this benchmark was 64% whereas the ‘Mean Score’ for the same traits by Managers, Retail Leasing was 39%.
-This would suggest that a significant percentage of Senior Managers, Retail Leasing do not have the behavioral wherewithal to become even average VP Retail Leasing executives.
+In this category, we identified approximately 20 distinct behavioural attributes that a successful Vice President Retail Leasing demonstrates to a higher degree than a successful Manager, Retail Leasing.
+The ‘Mean Score’ for these 20 distinct behavioural traits achieved by VP participants in this benchmark was 64%, whereas the ‘Mean Score’ for the same traits by Managers, Retail Leasing was 39%.
+This would suggest that a significant percentage of Senior Managers, Retail Leasing, lack the behavioural wherewithal to become even average VP Retail Leasing executives.

 Observation 6: A “Probability of Career Success Score (POS),” or “Predictor of Success Score” ranging from 61-82 and deemed to be “Near to & High Performing” was achieved by 50% of the VP Leasing participants, while the remaining 50% scored between the 50-58 range on the POS for this role.